3 Healthy Recipes for St. Patrick's Day

 - Heat 2 teaspoons of oil in a large skillet over medium-high heat.
 Add half the chicken and cook until well browned, 2 to 4 minutes per side; transfer to a 5- to 6-quart slow cooker.
 Reduce heat to medium and repeat with the remaining 2 teaspoons oil and chicken thighs.
 Arrange the chicken in an even layer in the slow cooker.

-- Cover and cook until the chicken is falling-apart tender, 4 hours on high or 7 to 8 hours on low.
+- Cover and cook until the chicken is falling-apart tender, four hours on high or seven to eight hours on low.

-- Stir in peas, cover and cook until the peas are heated through, 5 to 10 minutes more.
+- Stir in peas, cover and cook until the peas are heated through, five to 10 minutes more.
 Season with the remaining ½ teaspoon salt and pepper.

 Make Ahead Tip: Trim chicken, chop bacon; prep onion and garlic; defrost peas.
 Refrigerate in separate containers.
 Equipment: 5- to 6-quart slow cooker.
-The recipe makes eight one-and-one-third cup servings.
+The recipe makes eight 1 1/3 cup servings.
 Calories: 366

 Source: Eating Well

 Cheesy Broccoli-Potato Mash

 - 1 pound Yukon Gold potatoes, cut into wedges